KD1903/GPU-setup/README.md

 $ sudo cp passwd.new /etc/passwd

 Log out and back in again, and snap will work from the freshly mounted home location.
 If you run into difficulties, copy the backup passwd file to /etc/passwd.

 ---

+add mocro k8s into sudoers group if getting permission denied error in enable command

+---